austinmama/hardware-firewall-dedicated/faqs.md

 # FAQs for Hardware Firewall (Dedicated)
 {: #faqs-for-hardware-firewall-dedicated-}

-The following are frequently asked questions when working with the Hardware Firewall (Dedicated).
+The following frequently asked questions can help you when working with the Hardware Firewall (Dedicated).
+{: shortdesc}

 ## What is a firewall?
 {: faq}